embedding_queue

 flush_now()[source]

-Trigger an immediate drain of the persistent queue.
+Kick off an immediate, non-blocking drain of the pending queue.

 Return type: